An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

 As shown in Table~\ref{tbl:rq1}, Kotlin and Java source files frequently interact.
-For instance, in the {\sffamily bilimiao2} project, there are 122 Kotlin-Java dependencies within 88 Java and 489 Kotlin files.
-If we divide 122 Kotlin-Java dependencies by the minimum of Java-Java and Kotlin-Kotlin dependencies, we obtain 55.0\%.
+We identified both Java-Kotlin and Kotlin-Java dependencies in 35 projects, and Kotlin-Java dependencies in 5 projects: {\sffamily bilimiao2}, {\sffamily Flap}, {\sffamily legado}, {\sffamily litho}, {\sffamily muzei}.
+For instance, in the {\sffamily bilimiao2} project, there are 121 Kotlin-Java dependencies within 86 Java and 454 Kotlin files.
+If we divide 121 Kotlin-Java dependencies by the minimum of Java-Java and Kotlin-Kotlin dependencies, we obtain 13.2\%.
 This significant ratio indicates that Kotlin-Java dependencies are prevalent in this project.
 Similar results are observed in other projects.
-In the {\sffamily DataStats} project, for example, there are 46 Kotlin-Java dependencies within 9 Java and 10 Kotlin files, outnumbering 2 Java-Java and 24 Kotlin-Kotlin dependencies.
-The resulting ratio of 2300.0\% underscores the dominance of Kotlin-Java dependencies in this project.
-Overall, the last column of this table reveals that the ratio of Kotlin-Java dependencies ranges from 33.1\% in the {\sffamily legado} project to 2300.0\% in the {\sffamily DataStats} project, with an average of 528.6\%.
+In the {\sffamily DataStats} project, for example, there are 2 Java-Kotlin and 46 Kotlin-Java dependencies within 8 Java and 10 Kotlin files, outnumbering 11 Java-Java and 24 Kotlin-Kotlin dependencies.
+The resulting ratio of 436.4\% ((2+46)/11) underscores the dominance of Kotlin-Java dependencies in this project.
+Overall, the last column of this table reveals that the ratio of Kotlin-Java dependencies ranges from 10.8\% in the {\sffamily legado} project to 5516.7\% in the {\sffamily habitica-android} project, with an average of 515.9\%.
 This average indicates that, on average, Kotlin-Java interactions are five times more prevalent than the minority of single-language interactions.
+Also, Table~\ref{tbl:rq1} shows that there are more J-K dependencies than K-J in {\sffamily AndroidAPS}, {\sffamily FXGL}, {\sffamily RootEncoder} while there are less J-K dependencies than K-J in {\sffamily Androidx}, {\sffamily EhViewer}, {\sffamily Signal-Android}.
+We hypothesize that variations in J–K and K–J dependency patterns may reflect different migration strategies.
+We conducted a longitudinal analysis of six projects sampled from the subjects in Table~\ref{tbl:rq1}: three projects dominated by K-J dependencies (\textsf{EhViewer}, \textsf{BiliRoamingX}, \textsf{anchor-platform}) and three dominated by J-K dependencies (\textsf{wire}, \textsf{maps}, \textsf{LiquidBounce}).
+For each project we applied \texttt{DependExtractor} to approximately 20 tagged releases spanning the project's history (115 release snapshots in total).
+Our longitudinal analysis proves that the directional dominance ($J\rightarrow K$ vs. $K\rightarrow J$) is explicitly driven by a project's migration strategy.
+Projects utilizing a \textit{bottom-up strategy} (\textit{wire}, \textit{maps}) convert low-level foundational libraries to Kotlin first; because the business logic remains in legacy Java, this creates massive $J\rightarrow K$ dependencies.
+Conversely, projects adopting a \textit{top-down strategy} (\textit{anchor-platform}, \textit{EhViewer}) rewrite upper business layers in Kotlin first, forcing these new components to constantly call down into un-migrated Java cores, resulting in a high percentage of $K\rightarrow J$ dependencies.